20,000: US death toll overtakes Italy’s as Midwest braces

 “For them, as for us, it was the darkest hour,” he said, encouraging people to “sow seeds of hope, with small gestures of care.”

-Meanwhile, Austria aims to reopen small shops on Tuesday.
-Spain, with more than 16,300 dead, plans to allow workers in some nonessential industries to return to factories and construction sites Monday.
+Austria aims to reopen small shops on Tuesday.
+Spain, with more than 16,600 dead, plans to allow workers in some nonessential industries to return to factories and construction sites Monday.
 Spanish authorities said they will distribute 10 million face masks at major train and subway stations.

-“We think that with these measures we will prevent a jump in infections,” Health Minister Salvador Illa said.

 Italy continued to include all nonessential manufacturing in an extension of its national lockdown until May 3.
 But Premier Giuseppe Conte held out hope that some industry could re-open earlier if conditions permit.